-Not every bruised penis will become a bent penis.
+Not every bruised penis will become a bent one.
 In fact, very few will.

-But for certain men, a bruise in the penile shaft will lead to a bent penis or a curved penis almost without question.
+But for certain men, a bruise in the penile shaft will lead to curvature or even severe bending almost without question.
 This condition is usually called Peyronies Disease.

 It can ruin your sex life and make you miserable.

 You've got to be careful with your equipment!
 Although it was probably your favorite toy as a young man, it is a sensitive and delicate organ.

 There are at least ten different things that can cause bruising in the penile shaft.
 These include and are not limited to: